 In this ScreenTalk, Coleman talks about:

-- The pleasure of pimping household appliances on Bigger Better Faster Stronger
+- The pleasure of souping up household appliances with Greg Page, for TV show Bigger Better Faster Stronger

 - Why the show appeals to both men and women

 - Unnerving his co-hosts on Sunrise with his ad-libbing